 Global youth mental health framework

-From the consultations a draft global framework has been developed consisting of eight key principles that underpin an approach to youth mental health.
+From the consultations a global framework has been developed consisting of eight key principles that underpin an approach to youth mental health.
 The principles include:

 - rapid, easy and affordable access